 They really need to change their strategy, and that they need to put a head on this monstrous restaurant group because they have the money to back it.
 It’s just that they don’t have the correct vision, or currently the capability to successfully carry it out.
 That is evident with their 3 star reviews citing poor quality food, poor service, and being short on value.

 The best part of my dining experience was when I went directly to Mama Lu’s Dumpling house right afterwards.

 - A nice interior which probably can host fairly large groups with ease.

 - Expansive menu with a lot of variety, so they have something for everybody.

 - My server, I can tell she was new, but she was no slacker.

-- “Jack of all trades, master of none” due to the inept and sloppy kitchen staff.
+- Their brand of “Jack of all trades, master of none” due to the inept and sloppy kitchen staff.